Forking in Short and Tame Abstract Elementary Classes: Getting Local Character

 Local character is a very important property for identifying dividing lines.
 In the first order context, some of the main classes of theories--superstable, strictly stable, strictly simple, and unsimple--can be identified by the value of $\kappa(T)$.
 By finding values for $\kappa_\alpha(\dnf)$ under different hypotheses, we get candidates for dividing lines in AECs.

 Readers familiar with first order stability theory will recall that there is a notion of an heir of a type that is the dual notion to coheir, which our nonforking is based on.
-Heir is equivalent to to the notion of coheir under the assumption of no order; see \cite{pillay}.1 and .2 as a reference.
-We develop an AEC version of heir and explore its relation with nonforking.
-We further show that there is an order property that implies their equivalence.
-This equivalence allows us to adapt an argument of \cite{shvi635} to calculate $\kappa(\dnf)$ from categoricity.
-In this discussion, we only assume the properties of nonforking that follow immediately from the definition, like those in Theorem \ref{easypropthm}, and explicitly state any other assumptions.
-In particular, note that Theorem \ref{ulcthm} doesn't assume $(E)$, the failure of the weak $\kappa$-order property, or tameness or type shortness.
+Heir is equivalent to the notion of coheir under the assumption of no order; see \cite{pillay} as a reference.
+We develop a Galois version of heir and show it is equivalent to heir under the assumption of no weak $\kappa$-order property.
+This equivalence allows us to adapt an argument of \cite{shvi635} to calculate $\kappa^*_\omega(\dnf)$ from categoricity.

+Recall that we are working under Hypothesis \ref{hyp}.
+This means that, unless stated in the hypothesis, we only have the properties of nonforking that follow immediately from the definition, like those in Theorem \ref{easypropthm}.
+We explicitly state any other assumptions.
+In particular, note that Theorem \ref{ulcthm} doesn't assume $(E)$, tameness, or type shortness.

 Recall that `small' refers to objects of size $< \kappa$.